The author is an online writer who speaks Spanish and enjoys teaching others.

-Hey everyone!
-Today is Sunday and we're on Lesson Thirty!!
-Yay!
-Lol, yes I'm excited because we're learning more about Spanish this week.
-Well today's not about learning, but applying what we've learned in the past twenty-nine lessons.
-Every ten lessons we'll have a Project lesson that will focus on being able to translate what we learned to the written page.
+It's time for lesson #30.
+Today's not about learning, but about applying what we've learned in the past twenty-nine lessons.
+Every ten lessons, we'll have a project lesson that will focus on being able to translate what we learned to the written page.
 Since I can't see you all in person, this is the best way to test your skills.
-I know it sounds hard, but it won't be with practice.
-Once you've finished the project and you're serious about learning Spanish, shoot me an email from my profile and I'll be happy to read and edit your work.
-Thanks for reading all this time!!
+I know it sounds hard, but it won't be if you practice.
+Once you've finished the project and you're serious about learning Spanish, shoot me an email (from my profile) and I'll be happy to read and edit your work.

 Today's Tips: Go outside, take a walk and see what things in your environment can be discussed using the Spanish language.
 Take a dictionary in case you want to learn a new word.
 Take a friend along for the trip as well.

 To Breed/To Raise/To Bring/To Bring up (Rear): Criar

 To Hurt Oneself/To Feel Sorry For/To Complain/To Regret: Lastimarse

 To Clean Oneself: Limpirase

 To Go Away/To Leave: Macharse

 To Look At Oneself: Mirarse